Last updated on February 12th, 2024 at 02:13 am

 - the dessert counter with cakes, pastries and cookies that won’t break the bank

-With our minds blown from all the delicious, there was still a clear winner for me when it came to which option would fill my belly with a bit of everything that Karelia Kitchen had to offer—the Smokehouse Platter.
+With our minds blown from all the delicious, there was still a clear winner for me regarding which option would fill my belly with a bit of everything that Karelia Kitchen had to offer—the Smokehouse Platter.

 The Smokehouse Platter—A Little Bit of This, A Little Bit of That, A Little Bit of This and A Little Bit of That